fatiando/harmonica/doc/user_guide/equivalent_sources/index.rst

 .. hint::

-   By default, since Harmonica v0.7.0, the sources will be located at a depth below the data points estimated as 4.5 times the distance between first neighboring sources.
+   By default, since Harmonica v0.7.0, the sources will be located at a depth below the data points estimated as 4.5 times the mean distance between first neighboring sources.
 Alternatively, we can set a value for this depth below the data points through the ``depth`` argument.